-New Zealand’s rail networks cover some of the country’s most demanding and often isolated terrain.
-Urban environments and the places where road and rail meet also present significant safety challenges.
+Waka Kotahi NZ Transport Agency has primary regulatory responsibility for rail safety in New Zealand.
+Our rail networks cover some of the country’s most demanding and often isolated terrain, while urban environments and the places where road and rail meet also present significant challenges.

-The Transport Agency administers the Railways Act 2005 (external link) and works closely with other agencies and regulators, including WorkSafe(external link) and the Transport Accident Investigation Commission(external link).
+The Rail Safety Regulator also works closely with other agencies and regulators, including WorkSafe(external link) and the Transport Accident Investigation Commission(external link) (TAIC).

 If you have any questions or feedback, please contact your licence manager.
 If you don’t have a licence, or aren’t sure who your licence manager is, email firstname.lastname@example.org and a member of the team will be in touch.